AlainMaubert/UsefulShellScripts/README.md

 by Alain Maubert (https://github.com/AlainMaubert) November 30th, 2019.

-Tested in Fedora.
+Tested in Fedora and Debian.

 This is a script that asks a user what program to install.
 It will do it silently and will automatically answer yes for all questions.
+The user can also search for a program,

 ====================================================================